AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Theory

-In general, because the three-level theoretical model does not take into account Zeeman substructure of real atoms and other complexities, it is necessary to parameterize $A$ as $A = A_0 + A_1 \tau_2 \Gamma_p$, where $A_0$ and $A_1$ depend on the type of atom, the interrogation line, the angular momenta of the resonant hyperfine levels, and the polarization configuration of the light beams.
-The derived expression for the off-resonant light shift, Eq. (\ref{shift_Ramsey_general}), demonstrates similar behavior to earlier expressions derived by Yano et al. \cite{Yano_IFCSEFTF_2015} using a completely different approach.
+where $A_0$ and $A_1$ depend on the type of atom, the interrogation scheme, the angular momenta of the resonant hyperfine levels, and the polarization configuration of the light beams.

-Since both $\Delta_{\text{off-res}}$ and $\Gamma_p$ are proportional to the total intensity, $\Delta_{\text{off-res}}/\Gamma_p$ does not depend on intensity, and the only intensity dependence comes from $A$.
+Since both $\Delta_{\text{off-res}}$ and $\Gamma_p$ are proportional to the total intensity, $\Delta_{\text{off-res}}/\Gamma_p$ does not depend on intensity, and the only intensity dependence comes from $A$, parameterized through $A_1$.
 Thus, Eq. (\ref{shift_Ramsey_general}) predicts significantly reduced sensitivity of $\bar{\delta}_\text{CPT-R}$ to fluctuations of the total intensity as compared to CW interrogation.
-The main source of the field-induced fluctuations of $\bar{\delta}_\text{CPT-R}$ are fluctuations of the intensity ratio ($R = I_1/I_2$) where $I_1$ and $I_2$ are the intensities of the CPT light fields (see Fig. \ref{image:Lambda-scheme}).
+The main source of the field-induced fluctuations of $\bar{\delta}_\text{CPT-R}$ are fluctuations of the intensity ratio ($R = I_2/I_1$) where $I_1$ and $I_2$ are the intensities of the CPT light fields (Fig. \ref{image:Lambda-scheme}.a).

+Recall that for continuous-wave spectroscopy the shift of the clock transition is equal to $\Delta_{\text{off-res}}\propto I$ (Eq. (\ref{ACStarkShift})) and, therefore, this shift varies with fluctuations of the field intensity $I$.
+Thus, in the context of clock stability, these theoretical calculations show a basic advantage of the CPT Ramsey spectroscopy in comparison with the usual continuous-wave CPT spectroscopy.